cityofaustin/joplin/README.md

 #### Adding Scripts/Styles

-We're using webpack to bundle syles and scripts, and webpack_loader to include them in our templates.
+We're using webpack to bundle styles and scripts, and webpack_loader to include them in our templates.
 To create a new bundle it should be defined as an entry in `webpack.build.js` and `webpack.dev.js`, then included in a template using `{% load render_bundle from webpack_loader %}` and `{% render_bundle 'YOUR_BUNDLE_NAME_HERE' %}`.

 ---